 Step Five… Now the fun part!
 Personalize your stocking with what ever fits your theme.
 Cut out felt shapes or figures and attach with fabric glue.
 Use dimensional fabric paint or iron on letters to add a name to the stocking.
 Have a great time using your imagination, or check out the photos below for more ideas!

-See, I told you!
-‘My Cakies’ has us covered with their free pattern for their DIY elf stocking with optional skate blade!
+‘My Cakies‘ has us covered on how to make a Christmas stocking with their free pattern on a DIY elf stocking with optional skate blade!

-From ‘Sew 4 Home’, these DIY elf stockings with curlique toes has a full pattern and a few different examples with alternate fabric choices.
+From ‘Sew 4 Home‘, these elf DIY Christmas stockings with curlique toes has a full pattern and a few different examples with alternate fabric choices.

-Image Credits: BHG, Sew Like My Mom, Family Fun, My Cakies, A New Bloom, Susie Harris, Sew 4 Home, Positively Splendid, Dear Lillie
+Image Credits: My Poppet, Artful Days, A Beautiful Mess, Two Create Details, Angela Marie Made, Tell, Love and Party, My Cakies, A New Bloom, Susie Harris, Sew 4 Home, Positively Splendid, Dear Lillie